gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 * Provide CLI capabilities to operators, making it easy to invoke supported `out-of-band` tasks.

 ## Non-Goals

-* In the current scope, capability to abort/cancel an out-of-band task is not going to be provided.
+* In the current scope, capability to abort/suspend an `out-of-band` task is not going to be provided.
 This could be considered as an enhancement based on pull.
-* Ordering (by establishing dependency) of out-of-band tasks submitted for the same etcd cluster is not been considered in the first increment.
+* Ordering (by establishing dependency) of `out-of-band` tasks submitted for the same etcd cluster is not been considered in the first increment.
 In a future version based on how operator tasks are used we will enhance this proposal and the implementation.

 ## Proposal